 Versatility:You can install a softphone application on any device you currently have.
 It would help if you used the appropriate software to use a softphone on your desktop, laptop, smartphone, or tablet to make calls to your clients or co-workers.

-It is less expensive than installing desk phones in your office.
+And also it is less expensive than installing desk phones in your office.
 It needs the software to function along with the in-built audio components.
 For that reason, you need a headset.

 Many users still regard desk phones as the most accessible, dependable means to make and receive calls from a business standpoint.
-Even though they may not be as fresh and cutting-edge as the softphone, while your laptop is starting up, you can still make calls on a desk phone, and the total interaction will feel comfortable.
+Even though they may not be as fresh and cutting-edge as the softphone, while your laptop is starting up.
+You can still make calls on a desk phone, and the total interaction will feel comfortable.

 It seems logical that the desk phone would remain a good option for businesses.
 A recent survey suggests that over 80% of all office workers globally are still desk-bound in most circumstances.